11 Best Resorts in Martinique

 Rooms are decked out in the French Creole style, with painted shutters and beach-themed art.
-All rooms have small terraces and views of either the garden or sea.
+All rooms have small terraces and views of either the garden or the sea.

-On property, guests will find two pools and a small beach, but the windy location can make swimming difficult.
+On the property, guests will find two pools and a small beach, but the windy location can make swimming difficult.
 Kitesurfing, however, is at its best here.
 Guests can sign up for lessons and equipment rental.
 There is also a tennis court, volleyball, basketball, and a game area with ping pong and billiards.

 Tap into tranquility at Le Spa Josephine, which has a range of treatments and four treatment rooms, as well as a steam room, sauna, and whirlpool.
-The restaurant on property has amazing views and serves up local, Creole-influenced cuisine.
+The restaurant on the property has amazing views and serves up local, Creole-influenced cuisine.

 Address: La Pointe du Bout 97229 Les Trois-Îlets Martinique